 Daily and monthly discount refer to when a credit card processor deducts fees from your business checking account.
 There’s a big difference between the two, so give careful thought to which method is best for your business.

 Let’s look at the differences between daily and monthly discount.

 - How to Tell Which Discount Method You Have

 The names give it away.
-With monthly discount, processing fees are deducted from your account in one lump sum once a month.
-With daily discount, processing fees are charged daily throughout the month as well as at the end of the month.
+With monthly discount, your processor deducts fees from your account in one lump sum once a month.
+With daily discount, your processor charges fees daily throughout the month as well as at the end of the month.

 Which discount method is best?
 Well, that’s for you to decide.
 However, we can tell you that most businesses prefer monthly discount because it’s easier to reconcile and it creates a more positive cash flow.

-We allow processors to use either discount method here at CardFellow, but all processors offer monthly discount as the first option and only switch their quote to daily discount if a business specifically requests that they do so.
+We allow processors to use either discount method here at CardFellow, but all processors offer monthly discount by default.
+Processors only switch their quote to daily discount if a business specifically requests that they do so.

 It’s important to note that discount method is independent of pricing model.
 Any pricing model can utilize either monthly or daily discount.